 Description: Dsc.exe is not essential for Windows and will often cause problems.
 Dsc.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 10/8/7/XP are 1,017,240 bytes (30% of all occurrences), 1,025,264 bytes, 2,125,956 bytes, 1,017,648 bytes or 2,919,831 bytes.

 The dsc.exe file is not a Windows core file.
-The process uses ports to connect to a LAN or the Internet.
 The program is not visible.
-Dsc.exe is able to connect to the Internet, record inputs, monitor applications and manipulate other programs.
-Therefore the technical security rating is 33% dangerous; however you should also read the users reviews.
+It is a Verisign signed file.
+The file has a digital signature.
+Dsc.exe is able to monitor applications, manipulate other programs, connect to the Internet and record keyboard and mouse inputs.
+Therefore the technical security rating is 20% dangerous; however you should also read the user reviews.